MASTER THE ART OF UPSELLING: FIVE EXPERT TIPS

 AN ACQUIRED SKILL

 There is no one size fits all approach to upselling.
 It needs to be tailored to the customer, to be grounded in knowledge whilst embracing a narrative for it to be effective.
 Across our eleven venues, including Mr Fogg’s, Cahoots and Bunga Bunga, upselling is a key skill we train all our staff in.
-In the current climate with physical distancing in place, our seating capacity has been heavily restricted and so it’s a skill that’s never been so important - not only does upselling generate a better spend per head, but done well it can really add to the customer experience.
+This is a skill that’s never been so important - not only does upselling generate a better spend per head, but done well it can really add to the customer experience.

 GUIDE TO UPSELLING